prioritizr/oppr/README.md

     ## 4   F4 0.6296374
     ## 5   F5 1.5916703

 Next, we will load the `sim_actions` object.
 This table stores information about the various management actions (i.e. `tibble`).
 Each row corresponds to a different action, and each column describes different properties associated with the actions.
 These actions correspond to specific management actions that have known costs.
 For example, they may relate to pest eradication activities in sites of conservation importance.
 In this table, the `"name"` column contains the name of each action, and the `"cost"` action denotes the cost of funding each project.
 It also contains additional columns for customizing the solutions, but we will ignore them for now.
-Note that the last project---the `"baseline_action"`---has a zero cost and is used subsequently to represent the baseline probability for species when no conservation actions are funded for them.
+Note that the last project---the `"baseline_action"`---has a zero cost and is used subsequently to represent the baseline probability for feature when no conservation actions are funded for them.

 ``` r
 # load data